|Get Atlanta BeltLine updates right in your inbox!|

 Funding the Atlanta BeltLine's Future

-Funding from the federal TIGER grants for the Atlanta BeltLine trails and planning will greatly improve transportation and mobility options, create jobs, improve our environment and fundamentally improve our city as a place to live, work, and visit.
+Funding from the BUILD Discretionary Grant Program will greatly improve transportation and mobility options, create jobs, improve our environment, and fundamentally improve our city as a place to live, work, and visit.

 - Benefit Cost Analysis